30x/permissions/README.md

 Currently permissions.js exposes two separate APIs:

-* a CRUD API for maintaining permissions
+* an API for maintaining permissions
 * the permissions.js API for checking permissions

 The management API uses the permissions-checking API.
 Currently it does so as a library call—in the future it may use HTTP.

+The API for maintaing APIs has the following features:

+* CRUD methods
+* get a list of users who can see a resource
+* get a list of resources that directly inherit permissions from a specified resource

 ## permissions-db.js